lagom/lagom/docs/manual/scala/releases/Migration16.md

 Note that although it's technically possible to run the migration while running your application we advise against it.

+### Akka Persistence Typed

+With the new support for Akka Persistence Typed you may [[migrate your Persistent Entities to Akka Persistence Typed|MigratingToAkkaPersistenceTyped]] `Behavior`'s.

 ## Upgrading a production system

-As usual, before upgrading to Lagom 1.6.0, makes sure you are using the latest version on the 1.5.x series.
+As usual, before upgrading to Lagom 1.6.0, make sure you are using the latest version on the 1.5.x series.

 During a rolling upgrade your [[Projections]] may experience a degraded behavior.
 The service will self-heal when the rolling upgrade completes.
 Some internal messages taking care of the distribution of the worker instances of your projection have changed.
 As a consequence,  your old nodes won't be able to gossip with the new ones but as soon as the rolling upgrade completes, all nodes will be on the same version of your service the projection will operate normally.